joshburkard/SCORCH/README.md

 ## start a runbook

-you can start a runbook
+you can start a runbook. you can pass input parameters to the runbook and get the returned values back.

 ```PowerShell
 $Params = @{